Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Experiments

 \section{Experiments}

-To have a thorough comparison between NDD and other semantic similarity metrics, we conduct experiments on the test dataset of Semantic Textual Similarity Benchmark \cite{DBLP:journals/corr/abs-1904-04733} ~\footnote{\href{http://ixa2.si.ehu.eus/stswiki/index.php/STSbenchmark}{http://ixa2.si.ehu.eus/stswiki/index.php/STSbenchmark}} (STS-B).
-We designed five sentence pair similarity evaluation tasks to compare the metric performance and investigate the metric property, including Synonym-Antonym test, Part-of-speech (POS) test, Term test, Lemma test, and Initial test.

-\paragraph{Semantic Distance Evaluation} Semantic Textual Similarity Benchmark (STS-B) includes English datasets used in the STS tasks organized in the context of SemEval between 2012 and 2017.
-The data include 8,628 sentence pairs from image captions, news headlines and user forums.
-Each pair has a human-labeled degree of similarity scores, ranging from 0 for no meaning overlap to 5 for meaning equivalence.
-The detailed statistics of the dataset can be seen in Table~ \ref{tab:STS-B}

-As the source of privacy-related text data is limited, we secondly conduct our experiments on three phrase-related NLP tasks, named entity recognition, constituency parsing, and machine reading comprehension, whose examples are presented in Figure~\ref{fig:EXAMPLE}.
-We experiment on the CoNLL03 dataset \cite{DBLP:conf/CoNLL/SangM03} for named entity recognition and Penn Treebank \cite{DBLP:journals/coling/MarcusSM94} for constituency parsing.
-The machine reading comprehension experiments are conducted on SQuAD 1.0 dataset \cite{DBLP:conf/emnlp/RajpurkarZLL16}, SQuAD 2.0 dataset \cite{DBLP:conf/acl/RondeauH18}, and COQA \cite{DBLP:journals/tacl/ReddyCM19} dataset.
-And we evaluate the Attribute Inference Attack on three tasks: Trustpilot (TP) \cite{DBLP:conf/www/HovyJS15}, AG news \cite{DBLP:conf/www/CorsoGR05}, and Blog posts (Blog) \cite{DBLP:conf/aaaiss/SchlerKAP06}.
+To overcome the limited availability of textual data pertaining to privacy, we conducted our experiments to include three NLP tasks that are closely related to phrases: named entity recognition, constituency parsing, and machine reading comprehension.
+The respective datasets utilized are the CoNLL-03 dataset \cite{DBLP:conf/CoNLL/SangM03} for named entity recognition, the Penn Treebank \cite{DBLP:journals/coling/MarcusSM94} for constituency parsing, and the SQuAD 1.0 \cite{DBLP:conf/emnlp/RajpurkarZLL16}, SQuAD 2.0 \cite{DBLP:conf/acl/RondeauH18}, and COQA \cite{DBLP:journals/tacl/ReddyCM19} datasets for machine reading comprehension.
+Additionally, we evaluate the Attribute Inference Attack using the Trustpilot (TP) \cite{DBLP:conf/www/HovyJS15}, AG news \cite{DBLP:conf/www/CorsoGR05}, and Blog posts (Blog) \cite{DBLP:conf/aaaiss/SchlerKAP06} datasets.

 \paragraph{Named Entity Recognition}